shiroichiheisen/Utils-Various-Arduino/README.md

 vs verifySerialData("test", 0, "/", "Error", "testO", 2); //Declare the object

-verifySerialData.verify("test/dataReceived/test0", received, 1); //Will set the string received to "dataReceived"
+verifySerialData.verify("test/dataReceived/test0", received, 1);
+//Will set the string received to "dataReceived"

-verifySerialData.verify("test123/dataReceived/test0", received, 1); //Will set the string received to "Error" because the data is not complete (the initial string is not equal to the initial string set on the first line (test123 != test)
+verifySerialData.verify("test123/dataReceived/test0", received, 1);
+//Will set the string received to "Error" because the data is not complete (the initial string is not equal to the initial string set on the first line (test123 != test))

 received = verifySerialData.verify("test/dataReceived/test0", 1);
+//Will set the string received to "dataReceived"
 ```
 ---